Choosing a Warehouse

 In most cases, you will get a much better price-to-performance ratio with Redshift for typical analyses.

 Redshift lacks some features, datatypes, and functions supported by Postgres and also implements some features differently.
-If you absolutely need any of the features or functions missing in Redshift and BigQuery, choose Postgres.
-If not (or you’re not sure), we recommend Redshift.
+If you need any of the features or functions missing in Redshift and BigQuery, choose Postgres.
+If not (or you’re not sure), Segment recommends choosing Redshift.

 If you’d like more information, Amazon wrote about this in their documentation.